 While Friskies recipes often contain some named meat ingredients like Chicken, they also often contain unnamed meat ingredients like Meat By-Products or Liver.

-These vague ingredients are not accountable and, therefore, can not be relied upon as a source of nutrition.
+These vague ingredients are not accountable and, therefore, can not be relied upon as a source of beneficial nutrition for cats.

 Like many other brands mentioned here, 9Lives utilizes a large range of dense grain ingredients like Corn, Corn Gluten Meal, Soybean Meal, and Wheat.